The Well-Tempered Journey

 A gateway to the past, and to the future

-For about six years, Lorenzo Gatto and I waded our through the complete Beethoven violin–piano sonatas.
+For about six years, Lorenzo Gatto and I waded our way through the complete Beethoven violin–piano sonatas.
 I recommend that kind of journey.
-To commit to a body of genius work, to systematically work it through, watch yourself change under its spell while have a tremendous amount of fun – it’s the quintessential humanist experience.
+To commit to a body of genius work, to systematically work it through, watch yourself change under its spell while having a tremendous amount of fun – it’s the quintessential humanist experience.

 All of this called for more.
 But what exactly?
 Pandemic lockdowns decided: it’s Bach.